ltelab/disdrodb/CONTRIBUTING.rst

-A single test will run all readers with data that has been placed in the above-mentioned structure.
+A single test will run all readers with data that have been placed in the above-mentioned structure.
 The raw data will be processed, and the resulting Apache Parquet files (L0A) will be compared to the ground truth.

 The reader test succeeds if both files (ground truth and transformation of the raw file) are similar.